Do you want to become a professional blogger in 2022?

 17. Create Social Media Presence

-Social signals is one of the ranking factors of Google.
+Social signals are one of the ranking factors of Google.

 A social signal means your site has some social media activity, such as accounts, article shares, links, or so.